-Animal behaviorists apply the principles of animal behavior science while studying how animals interact with each other and their environment.
+Animal behaviorists apply principles of animal behavior science while studying how animals interact with each other and their environments.
 They may research an animal’s methods of communication, instinctual responses, learning methods, psychology, and group interaction skills.

 An applied animal behaviorist compiles a case study to determine how an animal’s problematic behavior developed.
-Their goal is to investigate whether the behavior is a normal one simply being exhibited at inappropriate times or if it is the result of a prior negative experience.
+Their goal is to investigate whether the behavior is a normal one being exhibited at inappropriate times or if it is the result of previous negative experience.
 To resolve the problem, the behaviorist may suggest various forms of treatment including conditioning, behavior modification, and training.

 Animal behaviorists in academia may give lectures to students, supervise lab activities, and conduct and publish their own research projects.
 They may also collaborate with other researchers and travel to observe animals in the wild if relevant to their studies.

 Animal behaviorists with a doctorate may work at colleges or universities as professors and researchers.
-Additional research opportunities not necessarily requiring a Ph.D. may be found with private health companies, laboratories, the federal government, zoos, aquariums, and museums.
+Additional research opportunities that do not necessarily require a Ph.D. can be found with private health companies, laboratories, the federal government, zoos, aquariums, and museums.

 Education and Training

 Animal behaviorists generally have a background in biology, psychology, zoology, or animal science.
-Usually, animal behaviorists will pursue an undergraduate degree in one of these areas first before going on to seek an advanced degree in biology or psychology with a concentration in animal behavior.
+Usually, animal behaviorists pursue an undergraduate degree in one of these areas before seeking an advanced degree in biology or psychology with a concentration in animal behavior.
 Advanced coursework at the graduate level tends to include learning theory, comparative and experimental psychology, and physiology.

 The American Veterinary Medical Association (AVMA) offers board specialty certification to veterinarians through its American College of Veterinary Behaviorists (ACVB).
 Certification involves a two-year residency program under the supervision of a board-certified veterinary behaviorist and a comprehensive board exam.